 Step 6: Report on training needs

-Having completed steps one through five, you now have all the necessary information to report to your leadership team on the organization’s training needs.
-You can present a detailed training plan that has been tailored to address the identified needs.
-Your efforts should enable you to create a clear and graphic representation of the proposed plan.
-You can then work collaboratively with your leadership team to prioritize the training paths, determine the timeline for development, and devise an effective strategy for implementing and launching the program.
+Your efforts should help you create a clear and graphic representation of the proposed plan.
+You can then work collaboratively with your leadership team to prioritize the training paths, determine the development timeline, and devise an effective strategy for implementing and launching the program.

-LEAi features our clients love include:
+LEAi features our clients love includes:

 - Course content writer – Import content from your subject matter experts (SME), like documents, presentations, webpages and wikis, and LEAi writes the learning objectives and foundational content for you in seconds.

-- Course updater – LEAi intelligently updates changes to your courses in seconds so that you can eliminate the mundane task of updating individual courses.
+- Course updater – LEAi intelligently updates changes to your courses in seconds, so that you can eliminate the mundane task of updating individual courses.